SymfonyCasts/design-patterns/sfcasts/state-coding.md

 php bin/console app:game:play
 ```

-Let's play two battles and see what happens...
-Yes!
-There's our message, the difficulty
+We'll play a few rounds until we win, and... *yes*!
+We did it!
+But we need to win *two* battles before we can level up, so let's keep going.
+And... woohoo!
+There's our message!

-level increased to medium!
-So, this is working nicely, but I'm guessing you did not like how
-I instantiated those state objects.
+`Game difficulty level increased to Medium!`

+This is working nicely, *but* you may not be the biggest fan of how we instantiated those state objects.
 What if they had some dependencies?
-Or if they were
-expensive to create?
-Here are a few recommendations: if the states are simple to create,
-do what we did, it will keep your code simple.
-If they have dependencies and are expensive to create, leverage the `AutowireLocator`
-attribute to inject them lazily and reuse the same instance.
-(how does Ryan manage links? https://symfony.com/doc/current/service_container/service_subscribers_locators.html#service-locator_autowire-locator)
-If you need a fresh state object every time, use a *factory* to create them and
-inject into the `GameDifficultyContext`.
-We'll talk about factories soon.
+Or what if they were expensive to create?
+Great questions!
+If the states are simple to create, do what we did, because it will keep your code simple.
+If they have dependencies and are *expensive* to create, leverage the `AutowireLocator` attribute to inject them *lazily* and reuse the same instance.
+If you need a *fresh* state object every time, use a *factory* to create them, and inject them into the `GameDifficultyContext`.
+We'll talk more about factories soon.

-Ok!
-With this new and fancy design, adding new levels to the game would be super easy.
-Suppose that we want to add a "hardest" level, we would just need to add a new state class,
-and make a tiny change to the `HardState`, it would need to move us to the "hardest" level
-in the `victory()` method, and we would be done!
+All right!
+Our new setup makes it super easy to add new levels to the game.
+If we wanted to add a "hardest" level, we would just add a new state class and make a tiny change to the `HardState` so it moves us up to the "hardest" level in the `victory()` method.
+It's *that* simple!

-Ok!
-Coming next: the *state pattern* in the real world!
+Next: Let's take a look at the State pattern in the *real* world!